mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Onboarding/Onboarding.md

 - Input parameters - Name & Value
 - Generated files
 - Screenshots
-Workflow information - ‘Type’ & ‘Created by’, along with the ‘Go to workflow’ link, moving the user to the Workflow page.
+- Test Plan information - ‘Type’ & ‘Created by’, along with the ‘Go to workflow’ link, moving the user to the Workflow page.
 The ‘Return Job’ button - the button that lets to repeat the Job one more time.

-💡 Notice the difference between the way of displaying the Parallel and Sequential Workflows.

 #### Statuses
 Now, let’s look closely at the statuses, and what they really mean. 👀